-There are lots of options for brining containers, some that are free, and some that'll cost you a few bucks.
+There are lots of options for brining containers, some that are free, and some that will cost you a few bucks.
 Most of the time, free is the best way to go, but if you want a safe, effective brining vessel, it's worth spending a few bucks.

-For free brining containers that work well with turkeys, five gallon food grade buckets can't be beat.
+For free brining containers that work well with turkeys, five gallon food grade buckets work pretty well.
 Just go to some fast food restaurants and ask for an empty pickle bucket, and you'll surely get what you need.
 It will take some scrubbing, a soak with baking soda water, and airing out to get rid of the dill pickle smell, but once it's gone you have a great brining vessel.

 You can buy 5 gallon buckets, but if you do, be sure it's food grade plastic.
 Check restaurant supply stores, and other places that sell culinary supplies.

 If you are brining small stuff, like chicken pieces, or pork chops you can simply use a mixing bowl, or a large food storage container.
 The only requirement is that it's made of a "nonreactive" material.
 Nonreactive means that it's something that salt, sugar or acids won't react with, which would possibly cause off-flavors in the brining food.